Introducing Wayne Shorter

-On November 10, Shorter also participated in the recording of the Blakey album Africaine, his first studio session with the Jazz Messengers, which included two of his compositions, one of which was the title track.
+On November 10, Shorter also participated in the recording of the Art Blakey and The Jazz Messengers' album Africaine, his first studio session with the Jazz Messengers, which included two of his compositions, one of which was the title track.

 Reception

 In a review for AllMusic, Scott Yanow called the music "quite enjoyable," and wrote that the album "shows that, even at this early stage, Shorter was far along toward developing his own sound."
 The authors of The Penguin Guide to Jazz stated that the album gives "the impression of a searching performer who has sufficient lateral vision to keep himself one step ahead of the game."

 Writing for All About Jazz, C. Michael Bailey commented: "This is rarified music that is immediately enjoyable.
 It illuminates the sheer talent and genius of Wayne Shorter, even so early in his playing career.
 He is definitely a tenor for our time."
 In a separate article for the same publication, Chris May wrote: "Like practically every other tenor saxophonist of his generation, Shorter was profoundly influenced by Coltrane, seven years his senior; that comes through on Introducing, not least in Shorter's tone, but there are clear glimpses of the singularity to come."